Holidays may be looking a little different this year, but thankfully East Anglia has plenty to offer if you’re thinking of booking a mini break.

 City Breaks in Cambridge

-Cambridge is a popular city to visit at any time of year, but during autumn the cobbled streets, colleges, parks and riverbanks are great for wandering.
-Admire the changing trees through the parks, cycle along the riverbanks and country trails, hire a punt or book a college tour.
-Back street pubs and cosy coffee shops offer the perfect escape from the cold.
+Cambridge is a popular city to visit at any time of year.
+The cobbled streets, colleges, parks and riverbanks are great for wandering.
+Admire the changing seasons through the parks, cycle along the riverbanks and country trails, hire a punt or book a college tour.
+Back street pubs and cosy coffee shops offer the perfect place to refuel.
 Enjoy an evening at a cocktail bar or dine with views of the city, tucking into local hearty produce.

 Stay: University Arms Hotel